c-yuwei/CompositeRFE/README.md

 The Watts–Strogatz model is used here to:
 1. **Generate small-world networks** that capture key properties of brain connectivity.
 2. **Produce simulated fMRI data** based on these networks.
-3. **help researchers verify fMRI analysis pipelines** by testing whether small-worldness is detected and whether user-defined brain regions of interest can be recovered.
+3. **Help researchers verify fMRI analysis pipelines** by testing whether small-worldness is detected and whether user-defined brain regions of interest can be recovered.

 ## Validation